GoldenCheetah/GoldenCheetah/README.md

 ## About

-GoldenCheetah is an open-source data analysis tool primarily written in C++ with Qt for cyclists and triathletes with support for training as well.
+GoldenCheetah is an open-source desktop application for cyclists and triathletes.

-GoldenCheetah can connect with indoor trainers and cycling equipment such as cycling computers and power meters to import data.

-In addition, GoldenCheetah can connect to cloud services.

-It can then manipulate and view the data, as well as analyze it.
+GoldenCheetah works with cloud services like Strava, imports data from bike computers and will also connect to indoor trainers.

+GoldenCheetah provides a rich set of metrics and charts for tracking and managing training as well as implementations of power duration and impulse response models to estimate and track changes in performance.

 ## Installing